whatisinternet/vim-auto-solarize/README.md

 # vim-auto-solarize

-This will change your vim colour scheme to either solarized dark or light depending on the time of day.
-It will additionally set a hotkey for toggling background.
+This will change your vim colour scheme to either [Solarized(https://github.com/edvinasme/vim-auto-solarize) dark or light depending on the (configured) time of day.
+It will additionally set a hotkey for toggling background on the fly.

 ## Features

+All of the features are configurable:
 - 07:00 < time < 18:50 - sets theme to solarized-light
 - Other times theme is set to solarized-dark
 - `F8` key toggles background from light to dark
-- AutoSolarize during file save (based on time of the day)
+- Calls AutoSolarize() during file save (based on time of the day).
+To call this function manually use `:call AutoSolarize()` command.

 **The times and hotkeys are configurable** (see [Configuration](#Configuration) for more information).

 ## Requirements

-This plugin relied on [vim-colors-solarized](http://ethanschoonover.com/solarized/vim-colors-solarized) installed.
+This plugin relies on [vim-colors-solarized](http://ethanschoonover.com/solarized/vim-colors-solarized) installed.
 See [Setup](#Setup) section for information on how to install it together with this plugin.